rromanss23/video-summary-bot/README.md

 ### Mode Descriptions

-- **listen** - Listens for YouTube URLs sent via Telegram and processes them on demand
+- **listen** - Interactive mode that listens for YouTube URLs from configured users
+  - Accepts messages from all users defined in `config/users.py`
+  - Automatically checks if video has been processed before
+  - If video exists in database, retrieves cached summary (no API calls)
+  - If video is new, generates summary and saves to database
+  - Each user receives personalized responses
 - **schedule** - Runs scheduled checks for new videos automatically
 - **video-summary** - Process today's videos from configured channels once